semirook/flask-kit/README.md

         /models.py
         /static
             /css
-                /style.css
+                /...
             /img
-                /image.png
+                /...
             /js
-                /jquery.js
+                /...
         /templates
             index.html
             ...
+    ...
 ```

-New versions of the Flask give us a concept of Blueprints, a simple way to build extendable applications.
+New versions of Flask give us the concept of [Blueprints](http://flask.pocoo.org/docs/blueprints/),
-If you're not familiar with them - please, visit [Modular Applications with Blueprints](http://flask.pocoo.org/docs/blueprints/).
-Blueprint encapsulates some logic, models, urls, templates etc. to keep your main app clean and simple to maintain.
+a simple way to build extendable applications.
+Blueprint encapsulates some logic,
+models, urls, templates etc. to keep your main app clean and simple to maintain.
 So, with a set of blueprints, the project file structure will be mostly like this:

 ```